Barn Door Hardware Buying Guide

 You’ll have this new door for a long time.
 While choosing a style and color you love is important, don’t forget about durability!

 Interior barn doors are sheltered from the weather, so you won’t have to worry about rain or sun damaging the door.
 But depending on where you install the door inside, you may have to choose special hardware.
 This is particularly true for bathroom doors.
 Steam from hot showers could cause chrome or iron hardware to rust with time, resulting in an unpleasant appearance and difficulty opening the door.
 You could just clean the rust off when it appears.
 However, the best way to deal with rust on your interior barn door is to prevent it from forming in the first place.

 You have two primary options for durable interior barn door hardware.
 First, you can choose hardware that has been specially treated to resist rust and similar degradation.
 Unfortunately, this will limit your choices in both color and style.

 Second, you can opt for stainless steel hardware.
 Since stainless steel resists rust quite well, you won’t have to wait for an additional coating.
 Best of all, with the right materials, you can paint stainless steel!
 Match your door with your home decor without having to contend with rust.

 As you shop for barn door hardware, remember the three most important qualities you’re looking for: style, functionality, and durability.
 Of course you want hardware that matches your new door and complements your home.
 But don’t forget that you also need hardware that will make the door do what you need it to do, whether that’s opening quietly with hush wheels or locking for privacy.
 Finally, remember that certain parts of your home will make rust-resistant hardware a requirement.
 Take the time to research all your options before jumping into a purchase.

 Ready to get started looking?
+We carry barn door hardware kits, handles, rollers, rails, and other barn door hardware parts and accessories.
 Browse our barn door hardware here and finish your renovation project!